10 – Sweet Freedom

 # 7 -I Heard It Through the Grapevine

 Yes we all know Michael McDonald did not write this one.
 The classic Motown song written by Norman Whitfield and Barrett Strong was released on Michael McDonald’s Motown album.
-During the 2000s Michael McDonald took a break from releasing original albums and decided to go the Rod Stewart route in releasing a few albums of cover songs.
+During the 2000s Michael McDonald took a break from releasing original albums and decided to go the Rod Stewart route by releasing a few albums of cover songs.
 While Rod Stewart focused on standards, McDonald focused on the sounds of Motown.
 It made perfect sense for McDonald who was viewed as one of the most soulful singers of all time, to explore one of the most soulful catalogs of music.

 Michael McDonald released two albums of Motown music.
 The first album entitled Motown was released in 2003.
 Michael McDonald followed up that album a year later in 2004 with the record Motown Two.
 Michael McDonald spent a great deal of time on the road promoting those two records.
 In 2008, Michael McDonald would release another album of soul covers outside of the Motown catalog entitled Soul Speak.